qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 - ``yval``: Nominal part of the outcome.
 The outcome is something like expectation value, which is computed from the experiment result with the data processor.
 - ``yerr``: Standard error of the outcome, which is mainly due to sampling error.
 - ``name``: Unique identifier of the result class.
 This is defined by the ``data_subfit_map`` option.
-- ``class_id``: Numerical index corresponding to the result class.
+- ``data_uid``: Numerical index corresponding to the result class.
 This number is automatically assigned.
 - ``category``: The attribute of data set.
 The "raw" category indicates an output from the data processing.
 - ``shots``: Number of measurement shots used to acquire this result.
 - ``analysis``: The name of curve analysis instance that generated this data.
 In :class:`.CompositeCurveAnalysis`, the table is a composite of tables from all component analyses.